awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

 ### Step 4: Use CloudFront to Serve the Live Stream Channel<a name="live-streaming-with-mediapackage-serve-channel"></a>

 After you create the distribution, add the origins, and create the cache behaviors, you can serve the live stream channel using CloudFront\.
-Content requests from viewers are routed to the correct AWS Elemental MediaPackage endpoints based on the settings that you configured for the cache behaviors\.
+Content requests from viewers are routed to the correct MediaPackage endpoints based on the settings that you configured for the cache behaviors\.

 For links in your application \(for example, a media player\), specify the URL for the media file in the standard format for CloudFront URLs\.
 For more information, see [Customizing the URL Format for Files in CloudFront](LinkFormat.md)\.